eobanb/billtrack/README.md

 You should also be able to go to /bills/ and see a simple list of `<option>` HTML tags to populate the bill select menu.

-Finally, upload the billtrack-app folder to a web server with PHP.
+4. The last major step is to upload the billtrack-app folder to a web server with PHP.
 To hook this part up, edit script tag on line 14 to point to your published billtrack WP page's URL.
 Then, edit the PHP `file_get_contents()` function to point to your bills WP page.
 Both are commented with 'edit this'.

-Finally, you will also want to change the option elements of topics select menu to correspond with what you've filled in the bill_topic meta field of the billupdate parent posts in WP
+5. Finally, you will also want to change the option elements of topics select menu to correspond with what you've filled in the bill_topic meta field of the billupdate parent posts in WP.

 ## Demo / screenshot